Ireland holds second place in world food security rankings

 Finland leads the world in food security, according to the report, which surveys conditions such as affordability, availability, quality and natural resources across 113 countries.
 Ireland is ranked in second place once again, having previously held the top spot in 2017.

-The latest edition of the index shows that overall food security continues to decline due to factors that include climate change and intensive farming.
+The latest edition of the index shows that, overall, global food security continues to decline due to factors that include climate change and intensive farming.

-Europe accounts for eight of the top ten leading countries in this year’s index although the continent comes second behind North America for overall food security.
+Europe accounts for eight of the top 10 countries in this year’s index, although the continent comes second behind North America for overall food security.

-The report indicates that the Covid crisis is exacerbating issues that already contribute to food insecurity, according to the index’s authors.
+The report indicates that the Covid-19 crisis is exacerbating issues that already contribute to food insecurity, according to the index’s authors.

-“The Covid-19 pandemic has exposed existing vulnerabilities in the global food system,” they said.

-“In the agricultural sector, smallholder farmers, the majority of whom reside in rural areas, have suffered a significant loss of income as lockdowns have prevented market access and interrupted the planting season.”
+“In the agricultural sector, smallholder farmers, the majority of whom reside in rural areas, have suffered a significant loss of income as lockdowns have prevented market access and interrupted the planting season,” they said.

-The index indicates that global food systems had been under strain even before the pandemic with many countries struggling to increase productivity, adapt to a worsening climate and reduce environmental harm.
+The index says that global food systems had been under strain even before the pandemic, with many countries struggling to increase productivity, adapt to a worsening climate and reduce environmental harm.

 “It is critical that climate risk becomes a core part of the dialogue on food security.
 We hope this will drive much-needed action on developing policies that can build a stronger and more sustainable global food system,” added Pratima Singh, project lead for the index.